projectcalico/calico/master/networking/migrate-pools.md

 Follow these steps to migrate pods from one IP pool to another pool in the same cluster CIDR.

-Note: If you follow these steps, existing pod connectivity will not be affected.
+> **Important!** If you follow these steps, existing pod connectivity will not be affected.
 (If you delete the old IP before you create and verify the new one, existing pods will be affected.)
+Depending on your application, when you delete a pod, applications may be temporarily unavailable; plan accordingly.
+{: .alert .alert-danger }

 1. Add a new IP pool.
 1. Disable the old IP pool.